buk-ola01/Ramadan_30_Days_Challenge/Day-001/README.md

 The task for Day 1 of Ramadan 30 days Challenge involves memorizing and reciting the daily Dua for breaking fast, which is

-> "Allahumma inni laka sumtu wa bika aamantu wa 'alayka tawakkaltu."
+> "Allahumma inni laka sumtu wa bika aamantu wa 'alayka tawakkaltu wa'ala rizqiqa haftartu."

 This dua is commonly recited by `Muslims` when breaking their fast at sunset during the holy month of `Ramadan`.